flopp/flopp/README.md

 - [flopp.net](https://flopp.net), a mapping SPA specifically targeting the needs of geocachers
 - [freiburg.run](https://freiburg.run), a website listing all the running events of my region (Freiburg, Germany)
-- [Unicode Explorer](https://unicode-explorer.com/), an online unicode table
+- [Invisible Characters](https://invisible-characters.com/), a website about invisible unicode characters